 - Cut the oatmeal into 8 equal portions and serve with remaining ½ cup milk.

-More Baked Oatmeal Recipes with Weight Watchers PointsPlus Values from Around the Web:
+5 More Baked Oatmeal Recipes for Weight Watchers

 Baked Blueberry & Peach Oatmeal – “This oatmeal bake is a staple in our home.
 It’s very easy to prepare the night before, just keep the dry and wet ingredients separate until ready to bake.
 I’ve tried a variety of fruits, but the blueberry and peach is our favorite.”
 Makes 9 servings each with 277 calories, 11 g ft, 38 g carbs, 3 g fiber, 8 g protein and 7 WW PointsPlus.
 Found at Taste of Home.